Ashraf759/jobmatch-ai/docs/architecture.md

 ## Deployment

-The deployment architecture will be finalized during a later project phase.
+The application will be deployed using:

+- Vercel
+- Supabase